 Pro tip: You absolutely will want to get yourself a National Parks Pass for this trip.
 They cost $80 and are good for one year (you can buy them online, or at the first National Park site you visit).
 You'll save lots of money on this trip if you have one!

-Stop for a quick lunch at the Cedar Pass Lodge before entering the park (try the Frybread Tacos!), and then you can spend most of the afternoon/early evening exploring.
+Stop for a quick lunch at Cedar Pass Lodge before entering the park (try the Frybread Tacos!), and then you can spend most of the afternoon/early evening exploring the Badlands.

 The great thing about Badlands National Park is that there are lots of shorter walks/hikes that don't take a lot of time but do show you some of the best landscapes.
 I recommend the Door Trail and Window Trail (both less than a mile round-trip) to start with, and the short Cliff Shelf later in the park.